 2:30 Break

 2:45 Projecting “rules-on-the-books” and other changes in emissions for 2028 Reasonable Progress modeling (topical presentations and discussion, session organizer TBD)

+TP – have EPA review what they have/plan to include in any technical work they do.
+Maybe RPOs include question to states with base year survey to see if there are any state-specific measures that should be included – ex: Round 1 and 2 SO2 SIPs Can we get EPA to speak to the timing issues, and Mane-Vu /OTC staff will definitely be part of the discussions.

 3-4 speakers from among WESTAR-WRAP, CenSARA, LADCO, SESARM, MANE-VU regions, National EPA program leads

 4:00 4-Factor Analysis and Linkages to setting Reasonable Progress Goals (presentation of examples and discussion, session organizer TBD)

+CenSARA input – possible look back at how five factor analyses were completed and what might be carried over to a four factor analysis.. any state/RPO that is doing 4 factor analysis or plans to do one could participate on panel.
+What did OTC/MANE-VU do?
+Someone from WESTAR, Randy from NC suggested discussion on determining the area of influence around the Class 1 areas.
+Maybe Jim Boyland, someone from Mane-Vu…Jeff discussed having some way to lay out information without them monopolizing every session!
+Maybe they will handle some of these remotely to allow other Mane-Vu staff to participate.

 3 speakers from among WESTAR-WRAP, CenSARA, LADCO, SESARM, MANE-VU regions, western EPA Regional Offices